-Tires can be purchased from multiple places including local tire chains or online.
-We also encourage you to look beyond the OEM tires as they often are not the best option.
+Tires can be purchased from multiple places including local tire chain stores or online.
+We encourage you to look beyond the OEM tires as they often are not the best option.
 Oftentimes, RV manufacturers install cheaper tires just to get it off the showroom floor.

-But heed my advice, before forking over your hard-earned dollars for new RV tires, pay attention to the birthdate of the tires your installer will be putting on your motorhome, fifth wheel or other camper.
-Ask to see the tires and verify that they aren’t tires that sat around the shop for months to even years.
-Just because they look new, doesn’t mean they are new.
+But, before forking over your hard-earned dollars for new RV tires, you need to pay strict attention to the birthdate of the tires your installer will be putting on your motorhome, fifth wheel or other camper.
+Ask to see the tires yourself.
+Verify that those tires didn’t just sit around the shop for months to even years.

 One important point of RV tire safety is to always regularly check your RV tires (and your toad or tow vehicle tires!) for wear patterns such as cupping or uneven belt wear.
 The penny test method will help define tread groove depth.
 Stick a penny head-first into each groove.
 If you see the top of Lincoln’s head, it’s time to purchase new tires.

-Also, wear patterns could be tell-tale signs of suspension, alignment or steering system discrepancies.
-You should immediately visit an RV tire specialty dealer at the very first sign of vibration or “shimmy.”
-Rebalancing may be the answer however, if that isn’t the culprit, they will conduct further diagnostics to find the cause of the vibration.
-Make certain they AND YOU test drive before leaving for the day.
+Also, tire wear patterns could be tell-tale signs of suspension, alignment or steering system discrepancies.
+You should immediately visit an RV tire specialty dealer at the very first sign of vibration or shimmy.

-Wheel and Axel Alignment (Towables – Fifth Wheels and Travel Trailers)
+Wheel and Axel Alignment for Towable RVs – Fifth Wheels and Travel Trailers

 Tire Rotation & Rebalance